switcherapi/switcher-api/readme.md

 - Postman (optional for request examples)

 # About
-**Switcher API** is an online *Feature Flag* API used to toggle features over different applications at the same time.
+**Switcher API** is an online *Feature Flag* API used to toggle features over different applications simultaneously.

 Main features:
 - It is a remote API.
 No fixed or immutable configuration files.